valeriasolisc/IzyVote/replit.md

 ## Overview

 IzyVote is a secure, anonymous blockchain-based voting system built with Flask.
 The application enables transparent elections where votes are cryptographically secured and stored in a blockchain, ensuring immutability and verifiability while maintaining voter anonymity.
-The system is specifically designed for university environments, requiring @uni.pe email addresses for authentication.
+The system is specifically designed for university environments, requiring @uni.pe or @uni.edu.pe email addresses for authentication.

 ## System Architecture